BrynCooke/buildstructor/README.md

 # Buildstructor

-Derive a builder from a constructor!
+Derive a builder from constructors/methods using the typesafe builder pattern!

-Use this if you want a derived builder but with less annotation magic.
+Use this if your constructors/method has:
+* Optional parameters.
+* A large number of parameters.
+* Collections parameters.

-## Installation:
+## Installation

 Add the dependency to your `Cargo.toml`
 ```toml